 Apr

 Botox serves many useful purposes in the medical and dentistry field, one of which is treating bruxism.
 Using Botox to treat bruxism can help relieve painful teeth-grinding symptoms and protect teeth from undue wear.
-These FAQs, compiled by Dr. Jared Adams from Cascadia Family Dental in Bend, Oregon, explain more about the causes and symptoms of bruxism and how Botox can help with treatment.
+These FAQs, compiled by Dr. Amberena Fairlee from Cascadia Family Dental in Bend, Oregon, explain more about the causes and symptoms of bruxism and how Botox can help with treatment.

 Daytime bruxism is easier to diagnose as your symptoms are more obvious.
 Many people, however, grind their teeth at night without noticing it.
 Here are some signs you may have a problem with nighttime bruxism:

-The best way to diagnose this condition is to schedule a check-up with Dr. Adams from Cascadia Family Dental.
+The best way to diagnose ther condition is to schedule a check-up with Dr. Fairlee from Cascadia Family Dental.

 Major side effects are extremely rare with Botox injections.
 You may, however, experience temporary side effects from your treatment, such as minor pain, headaches, swelling, or bruising at the site of injection.
 These symptoms generally fade after a day or two. Â